Skip to main content

 Using Perturbations to Assess Model Robustness

 Typical use of perturbations is to assess the robustness of a model.
-The following code example demonstrates how to use perturbations to assess the robustness of a model:
+This example demonstrates how to use perturbations to assess the robustness of a model by introducing controlled variations into a test suite.
+After applying perturbations, the test suite is evaluated against one or more models to identify potential robustness issues.

 #